The saga of the conditions that led to the establishment of LeMoyne-Owen College trace back to 1862.

-Prior to President Lincoln’s signing of the Emancipation Proclamation in January of 1863, Lucinda Humphrey–a hospital nurse at Camp Shiloh–was one of the first to see the need to educate African Americans who had escaped to the Union camps.
+Prior to President Lincoln’s signing of the Emancipation Proclamation in January 1863, Lucinda Humphrey, a hospital nurse at Camp Shiloh, was one of the first to see the need to educate African Americans who had escaped to the Union camps.

-In 1863, the school was moved to Memphis but was destroyed by race riots after the Federal troops withdrew in 1866.
+In 1863, the school was moved to Memphis but destroyed by race riots after the Federal troops withdrew in 1866.
 Lincoln Chapel, as the school was then known, was rebuilt and reopened in 1867 with 150 students and 6 teachers.

 Opening in 1954 and named in honor of the Reverend S. A. Owen, a prominent religious and civic leader, the school became Owen Junior College.

 The two schools merged in 1968, forming LeMoyne-Owen College and reinforcing their shared purpose of combining a liberal arts education with career training in a Christian setting.

-Business and Economic
+• Business and Economics

-Fine Arts and Humanities
+• Fine Arts and Humanities

-Natural & Mathematical Sciences
+• Natural & Mathematical Sciences

-Social and Behavorial Sciences
+• Social and Behavioral Sciences

 Center for African and African American Studies sponsors workshops, seminars, exhibitions, and lectures that explore issues and provide opportunities for students to interact with persons who represent diversity in cultural, social, professional, political, or national perspectives.

-The principal buildings on campus include Brownlee Hall, the major administrative building; Steele Hall, the oldest building on campus housing faculty and administrative offices; C. Arthur Bruce Hall, housing the gymnasium, pool and other physical education facilities; and the Alma C. Hanson Student Center, housing student lounges and recreation rooms, meeting rooms, dining hall, staff offices, the Little Theater and the College bookstore; and the Hollis F. Price Memorial Library.
+The principal buildings on campus include Brownlee Hall, the major administrative building; Steele Hall, the oldest building on campus housing faculty and administrative offices; C. Arthur Bruce Hall, housing the gymnasium, pool, and other physical education facilities; and the Alma C. Hanson Student Center, housing student lounges and recreation rooms, meeting rooms, dining hall, staff offices, the Little Theater and the College bookstore; and the Hollis F. Price Memorial Library.